djipco/opal/README.md

 Under the following conditions:

-- **Attribution** — You must give appropriate credit to the original author, provide a link to the license, and indicate if changes were made.
+- **Attribution**: You must give appropriate credit to the original author, provide a link to the license, and indicate if changes were made.

-- **No derivatives** — You may not distribute modified versions of this specification text.
+- **No derivatives**: You may not distribute modified versions of this specification text.

 Translations of the specification into other languages are permitted.
 Please contact the author to coordinate and maintain accuracy.